jbarkhan/blog/content/posts/detection-engineering-what-matters-and-can-you-measure-success.md

 y = r(x) = d(s(x))
 $$

 This abstraction is helpful for highlighting how separate features of a rule can be evaluated and optimised independently.
 We can improve fidelity through $s$ and tune the decision boundary through $d$.
-For example, $s$ may catch encoded PowerShell commands and $d$ includes logic to determine which are malicious.
+For example, $s$ may catch encoded PowerShell commands and $d$ consists of a model or logic to determine which are malicious.

 There are existing tools and methods that we can borrow from signal detection theory for measuring the performance of binary classifiers, understanding the nature of tuning them, and recognising their limitations.
 Taking advantage of these tools and methods can also provide insights that will allow us to avoid mistakes that lead to common issues in the detection and response space.
 For brevity, I will refrain from listing them.
 If you have spent time triaging alerts then you know.